teaser img

 RIDLOP Impact

-RIDLOP builds the infrastructure needed to provide reliable answers to key questions regarding society, the economy, and democracy in the digital age.
-In doing so, RIDLOP not only strengthens research but also enhances the ability of society and the government to understand the impact of online platforms and respond to technological developments in an evidence-based manner.
+RIDLOP builds the infrastructure for producing robust evidence on key questions facing society, the economy, and democracy in the digital age.
+RIDLOP thereby strengthens not only research, but also the capacity of society and the state to understand the effects of online platforms and to respond to technological change with evidence-based action.

 Contact us!